Tricia & Sean’s Yokayo Ranch Wedding Photos

-From the couple: Sean and I met at training for work in 2010 – Sean working in the Las Vegas office at the time and myself in the Boston office.
+Sean and I met at training for work in 2010.
+Sean working in the Las Vegas office at the time and myself in the Boston office.
 We quickly became friends and got closer as he moved to Boston in 2012.
-We played on softball teams and bowling leagues together and in 2014 Sean finally made his intentions clear and the rest is history!
+We played on softball teams and bowling leagues together.
+In 2014 Sean finally made his intentions clear and the rest is history!

 We were back in Boston to go on our yearly Block Island, RI vacation.
 We spent the weekend before we left hanging out and catching up with friends.
 Sean suggested we take a walk around Castle Island before we go out for the night.
 We used to live nearby and would go on runs around Castle Island all the time.

 So, we got to the top of the hill and I saw beach chairs with champagne and lights.
 There was a sign that read ‘The Vogt’s”.
 My family came out and surprised us after I said yes.
 Also, he had a group of family and friends waiting at a brewery nearby to celebrate.
 My ring is simple and classic.
 His ring is also simple and classic but is also his late Grandpa’s ring which is so meaningful to him.